 Rubio holds that one ought to instead look at the effect of tax cuts as a percentage of income.

-In the first place, consider his claim that “That money” can either go to the rich and the poor.
-If we’re talking about tax cuts, it can’t.
-The poor hardly have any money, and they hardly pay any taxes, so obviously they can’t get a tax cut of $223,000.
-But if you look at it not as cutting taxes, but as the government giving out money it had all along, it’s a different matter: we have “that money,” and government has to decide how to divvy it up.
-In that case, it would seem quite unjust to give more of it government to begin with, as does his choice of the phrase “who gets more money,” rather than “who keeps more money.”
+If we’re talking about cutting taxes, “that money” can’t mostly go to poor people.
+Poor hardly have any money, and they don’t pay much in, so obviously they can’t get a tax cut of $223,000.
+But if you look at tax cuts as the government giving out money it had all along, rather than refraining from taking away money that belonged to someone else, it is a different matter.
+We have “that money,” and government has to decide how to divvy it up.

-If I am right and taxes are a cost, incurring this cost requires justification of some kind.
-“Tax cuts for the rich” rhetoric treats high taxes on the rich as a benefit; the tax cut is bad intrinsically because it brings down taxes on the rich, and not (only) because it has the effect of preventing desirable spending.
+If all money belongs to government, taxes aren’t a cost.
+Taxing the rich can be good intrinsically.
+But if taxes are a cost, they need to be justified by the benefits they bring.
+“Tax cuts for the rich” rhetoric treats high taxes on the rich as a benefit; the tax cut is bad intrinsically because it brings down taxes on the rich.

-We should judge the fairness or rightness of a tax policy based on where it leaves tax rates.
+If I’m right that money doesn’t originally belong to government, and that we should avoid the status quo bias of treating past rates as sacrosanct, then we should judge the fairness or rightness of a tax policy based on where it leaves tax rates.
 That’s really all we need to worry about.
-Thus if we think a steeply progressive tax code is good, and a tax policy leaves the code in a steeply progressive state, well then what’s not to like about it?
-We don’t need to worry about where the tax code was before, and so don’t need to worry about whether the tax cut is progressive or regressive, even in Rubiovian percentage-of-income terms.
-Otherwise, again, we are engaging in status quo bias, and/or failing to regard taxes as a cost requiring justification.
+Thus if we think a steeply progressive tax code is good, and a tax cut leaves the code in a steeply progressive state, it’s not a problem.

-Ezra Klein, on the other hand, approaches the matter sensibly and argues against Rubio’s tax cuts on the ground that they would require cut or elimination of desirable programs.
-He seemingly frames this as a defense of the “tax cuts for the rich” argument, but actually it is an independent argument.
+Ezra Klein, in contrast to Matthew, approaches the matter more sensibly.
+He argues against Rubio’s tax cuts on the ground that they would require cut or elimination of desirable programs.
+He seemingly frames this as a defense of the “tax cuts for the rich” rhetoric, but actually it is an independent argument.

 Klein’s argument is that Rubio’s tax cuts will force us to cut programs for the poor, especially since he wants to eliminate the deficit and doesn’t want to cut defense spending.
 Klein says Rubio hasn’t offered spending offsets.
-It’s always reasonable to criticize a politician for this, though that won’t stop them from all doing it.
 But there’s no particular reason to assume the cuts will all hit the poor (or that by fiating his tax cut into existence, we have to also fiat his zero deficit aspiration into existence.)
 Maybe we means test Medicare and social security, or just cut them across the board or otherwise reform them.
 Maybe we cut the highway budget drastically.
 Maybe we take 10% off the top of everything.

 In fact, one of the difficulties of the whole policy wonk project is that you can never say what the actual opportunity costs are of anything.
 Say I want to spend $20 billion on curing cancer.
 There’s really no counterfactual where we can say what we would have done otherwise, and thus “where the money comes from.”
 Perhaps it means we get rid of farm subsidies, perhaps it means we don’t do universal preschool when we otherwise would, perhaps it means we eventually increase taxes $20 billion.